taskbase/tb-grid/README.md

 ## 🤨 Do you really need `tb-grid`?

 It is also fair to ask yourself whether you even want a 12 column grid system after all.
-It is really simple to add the grid on a per ocassion basis, something like this:
+It is really simple to add the grid on a per occasion basis, something like this:

 ```
 .dashboard {